Julian Cope

 29th October 1949 the Death of George Gurdjieff

-Today we commemorate the death of the prophet and gnostic George Ivanovich Gurdjieff, who died sixty-two years ago in Neuilly, near Paris, surrounded by a large group of sobbing followers.
-Somewhat like William Blake’s notion of having been a ‘sent … Continue reading
+Today we commemorate the death of the prophet and gnostic George Ivanovich Gurdjieff, who died on this day in 1949 in Neuilly, near Paris, surrounded by a large group of sobbing followers.
+Somewhat like William Blake’s notion of having been … Continue reading

 21st October 1966 The Aberfan Disaster

-Forty-five years ago today, 116 children from the South Wales village of Aberfan were suffocated in their classrooms, buried alive – just yards from their parents’ homes – by a forty-feet-high avalanche of liquefied coal waste that swept down the … Continue reading
+On this day in 1966, 116 children from the South Wales village of Aberfan were suffocated in their classrooms, buried alive – just yards from their parents’ homes – by a forty-feet-high avalanche of liquefied coal waste that swept down … Continue reading

 Posted in Atrocities | 1 Comment